openebs/website/docs/main/user-guides/replicated-storage-user-guide/advanced-operations/snapshot.md

 ## Prerequisites

-1. Deploy and configure Replicated Engine by following the steps given [here](../../../quickstart-guide/installation.md#deploy-mayastor) and create disk pools.
+1. Install and configure Replicated Storage by following the steps given [here](../../../quickstart-guide/installation.md#deploy-mayastor) and create disk pools.
-2. Create a Replicated Engine StorageClass with single replica.
+2. Create a Replicated Storage StorageClass with single replica.

 :::note
-Currently, Replicated Engine only supports snapshots for volumes with a single replica.
+Currently, Replicated Storage only supports snapshots for volumes with a single replica.
 Snapshot support for volumes with more than one replica will be available in the future versions.
 :::

 **Command**